top of page

 Annual General Meeting

-The BRA shall convene it Annual General Meeting (AGM) each year, at which the following items will be addressed:
+The BRA convenes its Annual General Meeting (AGM) each year, at which the following items are addressed:

 Indicative date and the venue for the next AGM will be announced in due course.